 The Wild Atlantic Way, or Slí an Atlantaigh Fhiáin in Irish, is a 1,553-mile (2,500km) driving route that passes through nine counties and three provinces of Ireland’s west coast.
 The route is divided into six different regions with 157 discovery points, 1,000 attractions, and more than 2,500 activities.

-For one of the days we spent on the west coast of Ireland, we opted to explore the route in the counties of County Galway and County Clare first, which is part of the region dubbed “The Cliff Coast.”
-For our first day of exploring this region, we started in Galway and made our west for a bit before continuing south and ending our day at Cliffs of Moher.
+For one of the days we spent on the west coast of Ireland, we opted to explore the Wild Atlantic Way in the counties of County Galway and County Clare.
+We started in Galway and headed south ending at Cliffs of Moher.

 Murrooghtoohy, County Clare